rocketbot-cl/PDF/README.md

 5. Decrypt PDF
 This command allows you to decrypt a PDF file.

-6. Read Encrypted PDF
+6. Read PDF
-This command allows you to read an encrypted PDF providing the password.
+This command allows you to read a PDF.
+If the PDF is encrypted, providing the password decrypts it.

 7. Read PDF text boxes and checkboxes
 This command reads the text boxes and checkboxes of a PDF file.